SOFTINUX/Base/Readme.md

 #### 1. Restore dependencies

-Run `npm i --save-dev` command so that dependencies packages are installed.
+Run `npm i` command so that dependencies packages are installed.

 #### 2. Restore nuget packages